 Taylorsville in Alexander County, North Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-Alexander County Veterans Memorial Bell Tower (here, next to Picket's Charge (within shouting distance of this marker); Confederate Monument (within shouting distance of this marker); Hiddenite (approx. 4.3 miles away); Brantley York (approx. 4˝ miles away); St. John's Church (approx. 13.2 miles away); Bunker Hill Covered Bridge (approx. 14.3 miles away); Covered Bridges (approx. 14.3 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Picket's Charge (here, next to this marker); The Bell (within shouting distance of this marker); Alexander County Veterans Memorial Bell Tower (within shouting distance of this marker); Alexander County Veterans Memorial - Korea & Viet Nam (within shouting distance of this marker); Alexander County Veterans Memorial - World Wars I & II (within shouting distance of this marker); Hiddenite (approx. 4.3 miles away); Brantley York (approx. 4½ miles away); Homestead (approx. 5.3 miles away).
 Touch for a list and map of all markers in Taylorsville.

 Credits.
-This page was last revised on October 1, 2020.
-It was originally submitted on September 27, 2020, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 33 times since then.
-Photos: 1, 2, 3. submitted on September 27, 2020, by Tom Bosse of Jefferson City, Tennessee. • J. Makali Bruton was the editor who published this page.
+This page was last revised on September 27, 2020.
+It was originally submitted on September 27, 2020.
+This page has been viewed 54 times since then.
+Last updated on September 27, 2020, by Bradley Owen of Morgantown, West Virginia.
+Photos: 1, 2, 3, 4, 5, 6. submitted on September 27, 2020, by Tom Bosse of Jefferson City, Tennessee. • J. Makali Bruton was the editor who published this page.